tidyqa/vitepress/docs/simple-bug-tracker/installation/index.md

 # Installation

-How to Manually Install TidyQA Simple Bug Tracker Chrome Extension from a ZIP File.
+How to Manually Install TidyQA Simple Bug Tracker Chrome Extension from a ZIP File?

 ## Download ZIP File